Who was Christine Jorgensen

-Jorgensen concluded that “The answer to the problem must not lie in sleeping pills and suicides that look like accidents, or in jail sentences, but rather in life and freedom to live it.”
+Jorgensen concluded, “The answer to the problem must not lie in sleeping pills and suicides that look like accidents, or in jail sentences, but rather in life and freedom to live it.”

-In 2012 Jorgensen was inducted into the Legacy Walk, an outdoor public display which celebrates LGBT history and people.
+In 2012 Jorgensen was inducted into the Legacy Walk, an outdoor public display that celebrates LGBT history and people.